-This community gathers leading European actors who share a common concern for Sustainability and Circular Economy.
-They have decided to collaborate together to explore new ways of designing, producing and managing opera sets after the paradigm of circular economy, in order to make them sustainable.
+From December 2019 to December 2021, OSCaR has gathered leading European actors who shared a common concern for Sustainability and Circular Economy, and decided to collaborate together to explore new ways of designing, producing and managing opera sets after the paradigm of circular economy, in order to make them sustainable.

 - CIRIDD, International Resources and Innovation Center for Sustainable Development (Saint Etienne, France),